Excel Add Months to Dates (Table of Contents)

 Add Months to Dates in Excel

 Adding months to date in Excel becomes very easy when we use the “EDATE” function.
-It is a built-in function that can be used to add months to any date.
+It is a built-in function that can add months to any date.

 What is the EDATE function in Excel?

 EDATE is a built-in function in Excel.
 It falls under the Date and Time functions category in Excel.
-So, it is used to get the same date of the month ‘Y’ months in the future or in the past.
-So basically, it returns the serial number of the date, which is the specified number of months prior to or subsequent to the mentioned start date.
+So, it is used to get the same date of the month ‘Y’ months in the future or the past.
+So basically, it returns the serial number of the date, which is the specified number of months before or after the mentioned start date.
 EDATE Function becomes highly useful while calculating the expiration dates of products, maturity dates of policies, or other types of due dates.
-To get a date from the future, just provide a positive month value and in order to get a date from the past, just provide a negative month value.
+To get a date from the future, just provide a positive month value; to get a date from the past, just provide a negative month value.

 Syntax of EDATE Function in Excel